-Alumna Ailsa Von Dobeneck (BS ’07) has built a career on communications and world travel.
-She’s travelled extensively to locations such as London, Singapore, and Washington, D.C. for her developing government and international relations career.
-Most recently, however, Ailsa travelled to Los Angeles to display her passion for cooking on the Fox's MasterChef.
+Ailsa Von Dobeneck (BS ’07) has built a career on communications and world travel.
+She’s traveled to locations such as London, Singapore, and Washington, D.C. for her developing government and international relations career.
+Most recently, however, Ailsa traveled to Los Angeles to display her passion for cooking on the Fox's MasterChef.

-University of Georgia Report Writer Erin Miller recently spoke with Ailsa regarding her experience on appearing on Masterchef’s rapidfire sixth season, her global travels and favorite memories of UGA.
+UGA staff member Erin Miller recently spoke with Ailsa regarding her experience on appearing on MasterChef sixth season, her global travels and memories of UGA.

 What motivated you to pursue cooking as a passion?
 Have you always spent a lot of time in the kitchen?

 You know how there are some people that live to eat and some that eat to live?
 I am the former, through and through.
-After I graduating, I took a semester off before I started my masters at King’s College in London and decided I to spend the time really learning to cook.
+After graduating, I took a semester off before I pursued a master's degree at King’s College in London and decided to spend the time learning to cook.
 After all, if you love to eat, it is great to know your way around a kitchen.
 I enrolled in the advanced beginner’s class at the Le Cordon Bleu in London and learned the basics.
-I have been experimenting on those I love and travelling in search of new and exciting flavors ever since.
-My professional career took me to Singapore, where I worked in shipping, and I was able to travel extensively throughout the region.
-I now work in government affairs in Washington, D.C. and am doing more foodie time travel then travel.
+I have been experimenting ever since and enjoy traveling in search of new and exciting flavors.
+My career took me to Singapore, where I worked in shipping, and I was able to travel extensively throughout the region.
+I now work in government affairs in Washington, D.C.
 I spend my free time looking through old White House cookbooks at the Library of Congress.
 It is amazing the kind of gems you find in there.
-Next month I will be starting a weekly column on presidential recipes in my blog The Curious Tastebud, which will run through to the election next year.
+Next month, I will be starting a weekly column on presidential recipes in my blog, The Curious Tastebud, which will run through to the election next year.

-I think UGA was the place where I truly started to learn about myself; I discovered what I’m great at, good at, and need to work on.
+I think UGA was the place where I truly started to learn about myself.
+I discovered what I’m great at, good at and need to work on.
 I think the skill that I focused on developing first was time-management.
-Like in the kitchen, you need to really be prepared to pace yourself and use your time wisely at UGA.
+Like in the kitchen, you need to be prepared to pace yourself and use your time wisely at UGA.
 As an out-of-state student, my experience at UGA encouraged me to put myself out there: to introduce myself to people and take risks.

 I had so many positive experiences on the show.
 One of the highlights was getting to prepare a filet for Gordon Ramsay in his own restaurant, Gordon Ramsay Steak, in Las Vegas.
 I had never been to Vegas and the razzle dazzle of the whole experience was really special.
 Though my filet didn’t get me to the next round, I was proud of my dish.
 I also really enjoyed meeting the other talented contestants.
 One of my favorite fellow contestants went to LSU, so we had some great football banter.
 Go Dawgs!